macsyd/csc370-database-project/project-deliverables/sprint-2/Sprint-2.md

 ### Plan to meet module-level competencies:
 **Competency:** *“Manages access: Manages data access with users for whom privileges are set and revoked”* <br>
 * Add example users to our database and manage their access by giving them specific privileges.
-* Attempt to run queries that the user does not have privileges for and observe how our database prevents this from happening.
+* Attempt to run queries that the user does not have privileges for and observe how our database prevents this from happening (success criteria is 100% of these queries should fail).

 **Competency:** *"Creates views: Creates a view with privileges and inserts or deletes from base table"* <br>
 * Create views within our database.